-Rit ETF, Disney, General Mills, Smart Centers and xaw etf were the only ones who didn’t announce a raise in 2021.
-(Although I think xaw is going to announce a nice bump next payment, not official though)
+Rit ETF, Disney, General Mills and Smart Centers were the only ones who didn’t announce a raise in 2021.

 Disney I cant blame, covid is a nightmare for them.
 I have actually thought of buying more of them atm.
 General mills seems a little spotty but I like the move towards pets and will continue to hold.
 Smart is another one navigating covid.
 Rit stands out.
 It has done great from a capital prospective but if I want that to be my main reit play Id love to see some payout growth as well.

 The dividend Raises were a big contributor to our year end forward income bringing in an additional $556.29

 At the start of 2021 we had a forward dividend income of $6,981.41 as we close up 2021 we now have a forward income of $8,714.19.
 An increase of $1,732.72 or 24.81% slightly above our 8% dividend growth target for 2021 in our post – Looking into the Future.